sj2026/FBLA-Website-AI-Assistant/README.md

 * app.py: Contains code for REST APIs
-* Chatbot.py: This files containst the code for chatbot
+* Chatbot.py: This files contains the code for chatbot
 * LLaMa.py: Contains code to invoke LLM
 * requirements.txt: Run this file to setup the required python libraries using command pip install requirements.txt